 Living with ALS is exhausting, frustrating and every day seems to present a new set of issues.
-Whether you are facing the complications of ALS for the first time or if you are well versed in what is to come, it is always comforting to know someone has been in your position before.
+Whether you are facing the complications of ALS for the first time or you are well versed in what is to come, it is always comforting to know you are not alone.

 Many thanks to the attendees of the SLO ALS support group for motivating the resources on this page.
 We would like to specifically thank Leslie Sands and her daughters, Laura and Kathryn, for their pro tips :).